Dasona/PSPNet-Tensorflow/README.md

 4. Check to see if records are generated in the directory

+5.0 Download the converted weights for intialization from [here](http://bit.do/PSP-TF-Initialization) Make sure to add the path to this directory as the checkpoint path !

-5. Run the training.sh script after setting the flags to relevant values
+5.1 Run the training.sh script after setting the flags to relevant values

 6. Verify in Tensorboard if the Images and Labels actually show, in the corresponding tab